mdiller/MangoByte/docs/slash_command_common_issues.md

   - If you're getting a "This interaction failed" message sometimes, one of the things that could mean is that mangobyte is lagging.
 I'm working on fixing these timeout issues, but at the moment they're still happening from time to time.
 - Try re-inviting Mangobyte via a *desktop computer*, not a phone (this made a difference for at least one person)
 - Restart your discord
+- Make sure you don't have too many bot integrations!
+Some people hve reported that you can have too many and then some will stop working.
+Try removing some of your unused ones and then reinvite mangobyte.

 ## "It's working for other people on the server but not for me"